replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

 kubectl kots install application-name
 ```
 :::note
 With KOTS v1.67.0 and later, you can install a specific version of the application.
-Use the `appVersionLabel` flag and the version label for a particular version of your vendor's application.
+Use the `app-version-label` flag and the version label for a particular version of your vendor's application.
 Example: `kubectl kots install application-name --app-version-label=3.1.0`.
 :::

 The kubectl plugin will walk you through the necessary steps to install the application: